isomerpages/ura-lkywcp/resources/interviews/_posts/2020-10-20-big-shifts.md

 **CL:** With COVID-19 control measures, what a citizen is missing out is the inability to interact with others on a daily basis.

+> "I believe a fundamental shift will come.
+Work will change but people as social creatures will not change."

 #### **On social equity & digital transformation**

 **CL:** Switzerland is driven by small and medium enterprises (SMEs) – the lifeblood of the middle class.
 However, they are also the slowest to adapt to digital transformation.
 We have seen how COVID-19 accelerated the adaptation of digital transformation, and companies who do not latch on would risk disappearance.